routine needed to run the notebook on Google Colab

-Tutorial: Two dimensional Darcy flow using the Fourier Neural Operator¶
+Tutorial: Modeling 2D Darcy Flow with the Fourier Neural Operator¶

-In this tutorial we are going to solve the Darcy flow problem in two dimensions, presented in Fourier Neural Operator for
+In this tutorial, we are going to solve the Darcy flow problem in two dimensions, as presented in the paper Fourier Neural Operator for Parametric Partial Differential Equations.

 ## routine needed to run the notebook on Google Colab